Skip to main content

 Biography

-Dr Lilly Pijnenburg Muller joined KCL on the ‘Cyber Security, Knowledge and Practices’ (CYKNOW) project in 2024 after working in the Science and Technology Studies department at Cornell University as a Fulbright scholar in 2022-2023.
+Dr Lilly Pijnenburg Muller joined King's as a Lecturer in Security Studies in 2024 after working in the Science and Technology Studies department at Cornell University, as a Fulbright scholar in 2022–2023.
 She is an interdisciplinary researcher in critical security studies and science and technology studies (STS) with interests in technology, the politics of (in)security and power.
 She has been contributing to a new research agenda of critical cybersecurity and on science and technology studies and security studies.
-Currently, she is working on her first monograph on cybersecurity as a sociotechnical security practice.

 Research Interests: